Miguel Irigaray Gorría: Family and youth

 After the Carlist defeat Irigaray opted for a career in law.
-Following the period of self-learning in 1877 he obtained the baccalaureate with an unspecified, probably Navarrese institution; he than moved to Madrid, passed most exams at Universidad Central and graduated in civil and canonical law in 1878, issued the appropriate ministerial certificate in 1879.
+Following the period of self-learning in 1877 he obtained the baccalaureate with an unspecified, probably Navarrese institution; he then moved to Madrid, passed most exams at Universidad Central and graduated in civil and canonical law in 1878, issued the appropriate ministerial certificate in 1879.
 In 1883 or 1884 Irigaray married María Marco Buelta, descendant to a well-known Marco family from Valle de Roncal.
 Her father, Francisco León Marco Mayo, was a recognized notary in the mountainous town of Uztarróz.
 Close to nothing is known about the marriage, except that it lasted at least until 1892.
 The couple settled in Peralta, but either in the late 1880s or in the early 1890s they moved to Madrid.
 It is neither known whether the couple had any children; contrary to the custom of the era Irigaray's obituary notes did not refer either to his wife or to any descendants.
 Irigaray's brother Eusebio in the early 20th century served as the mayor of Peralta.